alexandrebouchard/stat547c-web-fa2015-16/syllabus.md

 **Important notes:**

-- Discussion forum: To encourage richer open exchanges, Seong and I will *only* use this platform to answer course-related questions (unless for personal matters).
+- Discussion forum: To encourage richer open exchanges, Bobak and I will *only* use this platform to answer course-related questions (unless for personal matters).
 See ``Contact`` link in the top menu.

 **Evaluation:** See slides from the first lecture.